miguel-sorrel/cdcatR/README.md

-# cdcatR: Congitive Diagnostic Computerized Adaptive Testing in R
+# cdcatR: Cognitive Diagnostic Computerized Adaptive Testing in R

 ## How to cite the package

 Sorrel, M.A., and Abad, F.J.
-(2019). cdcatR: Congitive Diagnostic Computerized Adaptive Testing in R. R package version 0.9.
+(2019). cdcatR: Cognitive Diagnostic Computerized Adaptive Testing in R. R package version 0.9.

 ## Features of the package
 * Conducting CD-CAT applications in R